AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 and out of this world, roam the dark corridors and crawl from damp holes day and night.
-While heroes pay attention to all other party members and take care to move one at a time, monsters don't care about each other and all move at once, sometimes brutally colliding by accident.
+While heroes pay attention to all other party members and take care to move one at a time, monsters don't care about each other and crowd and stampede all at once, sometimes brutally colliding by accident.

 Monsters are depicted on the map with letters.
 Upper case letters are unique monsters, often guardians of special floors, and lower case